mc-wusel/mc-wusel/README.md

 # Hi there 👋
 - 🔭 I’m currently primarily engaged in Microsoft AL and PowerShell in my professional career.
-- 📕 I’m currently learning about AL, PowerApps, GitHub, Python
+- 📕 I’m currently with AL, Powershell, Python
 - ⬇️ Look what I'm dealing with on the side

 <details>